gcs2/Project-Bastilla/Assets/AxiomEngine/Documentation/Architecture/System_Rules.md

 2.  **Mock Dependencies:** If a required system (e.g., `Inventory`) is missing, define its Interface first, then inject it.
 3.  **Testability:** Generated logic must be decoupled enough to run a NUnit test (e.g., separating Math from `MonoBehaviour`).
 5.  **Separation of Concerns:** Keep generic platform code separate from game-specific implementations.
 Use namespaces and folders to organize.
+6.  **Test Mandate:** Always verify that your changes are covered by a test in `Assets/AxiomEngine/Editor/Tests/`.

 ---